 If an administrator has enabled the Data Staging feature, you can turn data staging on for your domain topic.
-Data staging was added in version 6.0 of Server.
 With data staging, the entire dataset for a Domain Topic is indefinitely cached in the server's Ad Hoc cache.
 Ad Hoc views and reports from that Domain Topic run faster because they fetch data from the local cache, not by querying the production database.
 To keep data fresh, you can specify a refresh interval, and the server will periodically access the database in the background to reload the entire dataset.